Web3-Builders-Alliance/sui-course/week1/sui-bank/readme.md

 ```

 ## 2. Challenge Requirements

 Now that we have a basic layout of our module lets go over some of the things you will need to complete for this challenge.

 #### 2.1 Init

 Inside of out init function we need to create a new `Bank` object.

-Since bank is a Sui Object with a UID that means we need to call
+Since bank is a Sui Object with a UID that means we need to call object::new with the transaction context.

 ```rust
 let bank = Bank { id: object::new(ctx) };